 For more information on this topic, see our Claiming Prizes page.

 The claim period varies by game.
 Scratch tickets are valid for 90 days after the announced end of the game.
 Pull-tab ticket prizes must be claimed at the place where the ticket was sold, also within 90 days of the announced end of the game.
-Iowa's Powerball, Mega Millions and Hot Lotto tickets are valid for 365 days from the date of the drawing.
-Iowa's $100,000 Cash Game, Pick 3 and Pick 4 (both midday and evening) tickets are valid for 90 days from the date of the drawing.
+Iowa's Powerball, Mega Millions, Hot Lotto, Lucky for Life and All or Nothing tickets are valid for 365 days from the date of the drawing.
+Iowa's Pick 3 and Pick 4 tickets are valid for 90 days from the date of the drawing.

 The Iowa Lottery does not withhold tax for prizes of $600 or less.
 By law, prizes of more than $600 will face a 5 percent state withholding tax.
 If a player wins more than $5,000, an additional 25 percent federal withholding tax will be withheld when the prize is claimed.

-All winners of prizes of $600 or more will receive an IRS Form W2-G from the Iowa Lottery.
+All winners of prizes of more than $600 will receive a Federal Form W2-G from the Iowa Lottery.
 This form will show the prize won and all tax withheld.
 This information should be filed with the winner's income tax form.
 The tax withheld will be a credit toward taxes owed; winners may get some of it back, or may have to pay more, depending on their income.

-For prizes won in 2010, Form W2-G will be mailed out no later than Jan.
-31, 2011.
-If a player won a prize greater than $600 in 2010 and moved since they claimed the prize, they should contact the Iowa Lottery at 515.725.7900 with their updated address information.
+For prizes won in a particular calendar year, Form W2-G will be mailed out no later than Jan.
+31 of the following year.
+If a player won a prize greater than $600 and moved since they claimed the prize, they should contact the Iowa Lottery at 515.725.7900 with their updated address information to ensure the W2-G is sent to the correct address.

 Yes.
 The lottery is required by law to withhold income offsets, or amounts that may be owed to various government agencies, from prize payments.
 Winners receive any balance remaining after application of the offset.